 - Using appropriate procurement mechanisms to facilitate improvements in choice, quality, efficiency and access and responsiveness; and

 On this page, you can learn more about the processes we follow when procuring services, as well as lists of recently procured services.

 Please see below the NHS Suffolk and North East Essex ICB Procurement Policy.

-Procurement decision registers
+Procurement decision register

 A register of recent procurement decisions, including details of the decision, who was involved and a summary of any conflicts of interest in relation to the decision and how this was managed.

-Finding a tender
+Finding a tender or quotation opportunity

 NHS Standard Contract